 C/- Domaine Chandon 727 Maroondah Highway Coldstream Victoria 3770

 Outer packaging must include the following details.

-- If an audit reveals that an exhibit was not submitted in accordance with the Langton’s James Halliday Chardonnay Challenge Regulations any award(s) that the exhibit may have earned will be forfeited and the responsible exhibitor may be denied entry to future events.
+• If an audit reveals that an exhibit was not submitted in accordance with the Challenge Regulations any award(s) that the exhibit may have earned will be forfeited and the responsible exhibitor may be denied entry to future events.

 Best of Region

-The Yarra Valley Wine Growers Association (YVWGA) collects information from a number of sources, in the public domain, to contact wine enterprises who then may be invited to enter the Langton’s James Halliday Chardonnay Challenge.
-The YVWGA collects further information from wine enterprises as they submit an entry.
-All collected information from entries is only used to further existing relationships with entrants.
-The YVWGA does not pass on, or disclose, any information about wine enterprises to any other organisation or person.
+The Margaret River Wine Association Inc and Wine Yarra Valley Growers Association Inc collect information from a number of sources in the public domain to invite wine businesses to enter the James Halliday Australian Wine Challenges.
+Further information is collected from wine businesses as they submit an entry.
+All collected information from entries is used only to further existing relationships with entrants.
+The Margaret River Wine Association Inc and Wine Yarra Valley Growers Association Inc do not pass on or disclose any information about wine businesses to any other organisation or person.